workshopbutler/developer-portal/docs/widgets/versions/0.7.x/index.md

        template: '#event-tpl'
    };
    const widgets = [eventList];
-   const config = {
-       apiKey: 'api_key',
-       locale: 'en-us'
-   };
-   WorkshopButlerWidgets.launch(config, widgets);
+   WorkshopButlerWidgets.launch(apiKey, widgets);
 });
 ```

 Let’s look at the example above.

-1. The first parameter `config` contains a high-level configuration, applied to all widgets.
-In this case, it contains
-`API key` and locale.
-The locale is used to translate the widgets to one of six supported languages.
-Numbers, dates, and
-currencies are rendered based on the specified locale.
-1. The second parameter `widgets` contains configurations for all widgets on the page.
-For example, `eventList` is a configuration for a [Schedule](widgets/schedule.md) widget.
+1. First, we create the configuration. eventList contains the configuration for the widget.
  The list of events will have four filters (by type, location, language, and trainer) in the given order.
  The page with a configured `EventPage` widget is located at `event-details.html`.
  The widget will use a template located in HTML element with `id='event-tpl'` to render each event in the list.
 1. The library can create several widgets at once so it accepts the array of widgets
 1. We launch the library by specifying [API key](/widgets/index.md#generating-an-api-key) and the widgets to create.